PuPPy-Python/Scientific_Computing/README.md

 # Scientific_Computing
 We are a **Special Interest Group (SIG)** of **Puget Sound Programming Python meetup** (PuPPy - https://www.meetup.com/PSPPython/).
-We tentatively meet every Third-Thursday.
+We tentatively meet every Fourth-Thursday.
 Our meetings are informal, where speakers present/demonstrate on a topic.
 We emphasize lively discussions after each talk/demonstration.
 Our goal is to teach and learn from others.

 ## Organizers of this SIG:<br>